SEOULSPACE

 The movie was extremely popular in South Korea and led to several spin-offs, including a television series, a video game, and a Chinese remake.
 My Sassy Girl has also been remade in India, Thailand, and Vietnam.
 My Sassy Girl broke several box office records in South Korea.
 On August 3, the film became the highest-grossing Korean film of all time, surpassing Avatar (2009).
 As of August 17, the film has grossed over US$83 million worldwide.

-The film is long (over 2 hours) and has two half.
+The film is long (over 2 hours) and has two halves.
 Will the two get together in the end?
 Their journey is what makes this film fun and interesting.
 It also doesn’t hurt that it stars one of the most beautiful Korean actresses of all time.

 Released: 2001